Originally written: 9/23/2011; last update: 7/16/2017

 ELILO requires that the kernel and initial RAM disk files be stored on an EFI-accessible partition.
 The simplest way to meet this requirement is to use the ESP.
 These files can be quite large—a single set can be 10 or 20 MiB in size.
 Thus, ELILO is not a good choice if your ESP is undersized.

 I've had little success using ELILO on my 32-bit Intel-based Mac Mini, but it works well on three 64-bit UEFI-based PCs and both 32- and 64-bit VirtualBox setups.
 I've also seen reports online of ELILO working on Macs, so I suspect there's a model-specific problem with my system, or perhaps a Mac configuration quirk I haven't mastered.
-ELILO is far more reliable and simpler to configure on most computers than is GRUB 2.
-Overall, ELILO is my second-choice EFI boot loader for Linux, at least on UEFI-based PCs.
-(Fedora's patched GRUB Legacy comes in a very close third.)
-My first choice, the Linux kernel EFI stub loader, is more reliable than ELILO (it works on my Mac Mini, albeit with significant limitations), but it requires a 3.3.0 or later kernel.
-If necessary, ELILO can be paired with rEFIt, rEFInd, or gummiboot in a dual-boot configuration.
+ELILO is far simpler to configure on most computers than is GRUB 2.
+The lack of ongoing development makes ELILO increasingly unappealing; despite the fact that it continues to work, it isn't keeping up with developments in the EFI world (such as Secure Boot), and it could easily break with future kernels or EFIs.
+Overall, I recommend using ELILO only if you need something simple that requires manual configuration, and especially if you're a fan of LILO on BIOS-based computers.
+If necessary, ELILO can be paired with rEFIt, rEFInd, or gummiboot/systemd-boot in a dual-boot configuration.

 ELILO does not explicitly support Secure Boot, and many ELILO binaries were compiled with versions of GNU-EFI that prevent their being signed.
 If you have a more recent binary, though, you can sign your copy of ELILO to launch it in Secure Boot mode.
 The program will then launch any Linux kernel—even one that has not been signed.
 This might or might not be desirable, depending on your local security policies.
 See the page on Secure Boot for more on this topic.